-If the modulus number and exponent of the certificate and key match, they are paired correctly.
-If not, they are mismatched and Apache will not start with SSL enabled.
+If the modulus number and exponent of the certificate and key match, they paired correctly.
+If not, they are mismatched and Apache cannot start with SSL enabled.

-When I use Google Search I am brought to your site.
+Google Search brought me to your site.
 Do I have the QHOSTS virus?
 How do I remove it?

-If you were brought to this site inadvertently after you used a search engine, you may be infected with a virus that affects Windows machines and forwards them to a server that was removed and replaced with a blank cPanel server.
+If you were brought to this site inadvertently after you used a search engine, your system may be infected with a virus that affects Windows machines and forwards them to a server that it replaced with a blank cPanel server.